 The Knight Institute supports writing seminars and writing intensive courses in a broad spectrum of academic disciplines and at all levels of undergraduate education; it also provides tutorial writing classes and tutoring services for faculty, staff, and graduate students.
 Students can schedule appointments with trained tutors online via the Knight Institute website or by contacting the Director of the Writing Walk-in Service, Kate Navickas.
 Students who are interested in multilingual, language support in writing can schedule tutorials and mentorship online or by contacting Jessica Sands, Multilingual Writing Specialist.
 For more information, please visit the Institute's website.

-Fall/Spring: This course is principally for visiting scholars, though others are welcome.
-There is a special emphasis on proficiency in spoken English that includes conversational activities, interactive presentations, and discussions to practice speaking, pronunciation, and listening skills.
-Please check the website above for tuition rates.
+Fall/Spring: This course is principally for visiting scholars, although others are welcome.
+Please check the website for tuition rates.

-Tompkins-Seneca-Tioga BOCES offers beginning, intermediate and advance level English as a Second Language (ESL) classes to adults living in the Ithaca area.
-Morning, afternoon and evening courses are all available at our downtown Ithaca location.
+Tompkins-Seneca-Tioga BOCES offers beginning, intermediate, and advanced English as a Second Language (ESL) classes to adults living in the Ithaca area.
+Morning, afternoon, and evening courses are all available at the downtown Ithaca location.
 Classes are free; a registration fee may apply.

 Tompkins Cortland Community College (TC3)

 Credit-bearing ESL classes are available year-round.
-Tompkins Cortland Community College is a 20- minute drive from Ithaca and is accessible by TCAT bus.
-Credit-bearing ESL courses are designed to prepare students for college-level study in the US.
+Tompkins Cortland Community College is a 20-minute drive from Ithaca and accessible by TCAT bus.
 Courses are available in the fall, spring and summer terms.
-Easy admission, small classes, high-quality instruction and affordability are what makes Tompkins Cortland unique.
 To enroll, students must take the Accuplacer tests of English or provide a TOEFL or IELTS score to the Admissions Office.
 An I-20 is available for those engaging in full-time study.
-Contact the Admissions Office at (607) 844-6580 or toll-free (888) 567-8211 for more information.
-Review website for more details about TC3's ESL programs or email email@example.com.”
+Contact the Admissions Office at (607) 844-6580 or toll-free (888) 567-8211 for more information, or visit TC3's ESL programs onlineor email IEP@tompkinscortland.edu.

 Kaplan in Ithaca is located at 414 College Avenue in Collegetown.

 Cayuga Medical Center offers an Accent Modification Program to help both native and non-native speakers of English refine their pronunciation to enhance their business, professional, and social skills; improve speech clarity; increase self confidence for oral presentations; and achieve a significant change in accent.
-A greater than 50% change is possible with diligent class attendance and outside practice.
-Program length depends on the learner’s individual analysis.
-Both 7- and 13-week programs are offered.
-For more information, call Cayuga Medical Center’s Speech-Language Pathology, (607) 274-4504.
+For more information, call Cayuga Medical Center’s Speech-Language Pathology at (607) 274-4504.

-Tompkins County Public Library has many resources to offer for both learning English (MANGO Language Learning database), Rosetta Stone, ESL DVDs, audiobooks, ebooks, films and more.
-Explore their ESL Programs.
+Tompkins County Public Library has many resources for learning English, including the Mango language learning database, Rosetta Stone, ESL DVDs, audiobooks, ebooks, films, and more.